-An invoice can be generated from various documents like a Sales Order, a Purchase Order and also at the time of confirming a shipment.
-These methods will be used when you use OpenERP as a true accounting system.
+An invoice can be generated from various documents, such as a Sales Order and a Purchase Order, or at the time of confirming a shipment.
+These methods will be proposed when you use OpenERP as a truely integrated system.

 Of course, companies often work together with an external accountant who keeps their books.
 In that case, you would like to know which invoices exist and have been paid.

 The specific and easy-to-use Invoicing system in OpenERP allows you to keep track of your accounting, even when you are not an accountant.
 It provides an easy way to follow up your suppliers and customers.
 You could use this simplified accounting in case you work with an (external) account to keep your books, and you still want to keep track of payments.
 The Invoicing system includes receipts and vouchers (an easy way to keep track of sales and purchases).
 It also offers you an easy method to register payments, without you having to encode complete abstracts of account.

 When you sell products to a customer, you can give him a true invoice or a Sales Receipt, which is also called Customer Receipt.
 Sales Receipts are merely a kind of sales ticket and not a real invoice.